Skip to main content

 Set up clustering

-Start Clustering dialog with value template input
+Start Clustering dialog with value template input for a signal

-2. Click Start Clustering.
+2. In the Events tab, click Start Clustering.

-3. Enter a Value Template — a Mustache string like {{content}} or {{error.message}} that extracts the value to cluster on from the event’s attribute JSON.
+3. Enter a Value Template - a Mustache string like {{content}} or {{error_message}} that extracts the value to cluster on from the event’s payload JSON.
+(Only top-level keys like error_message are supported.)

 How Clustering Works